open-pay/slate/source/index_EN.md

    }
 ]
 ```
-Returns the details of every fee charged by the business.
+Returns the details of every fee charged by the Merchant.

 ###Request
 It can be done using the following parameters: